jyellick/obc-docs/techspec.md

 Chaincode context: How chaincode access data on ledger

 ## Ledger
 The ledger is comprised of two components.
-The blockchain and the world state.
+The blockchain and the state.
 Both will be stored in RocksDB, an embeddable persistent key-value store for fast storage.
 All data will be stored as key-value byte arrays.

 ### Blockchain
 The blockchain can be thought of very simply as an array of blocks.
 Each block contains the following pieces of information.